-How is the workplace affected?
+How is the workplace

 Domestic violence affects thousands of working people every day.
-It not only impacts the ability of these workers to provide and care for themselves and their families, it also has far-reaching direct and indirect costs for the workplace including:

-- · Decreased productivity;

-- Increased health care costs;

-- Absenteeism; and

-- · Employee turnover.

-Workers who are abusers may illegally use company equipment (e.g. phone, fax, or email) and company time to stalk, harass or threaten their victim.
+It impacts the ability of workers to provide and care for themselves and their families.
+It also impacts the workplace in the following ways: decreased productivity; increased health care costs; absenteeism; and employee turnover.
+Workers who are the abusers/perpetrators may illegally use company equipment (e.g. phone, fax, email) and company time to stalk, harass or threaten their victim.
+Most importantly their violence can compromise the safety of their co-workers.

-Domestic violence also affects co-workers.
 As the perceived danger increases for one worker, the level of distraction and fear for co-workers also increases.
 Co-workers may:

-- Have to fill in for absent or nonproductive workers; - Feel resentful of victimized workers needing time off: - needing time off; Try to "protect" co-workers from unwanted phone calls, visits, etc.; - Be completely unaware of how to intervene, often feeling helpless and distracted from their work; - Fear for their own safety.
+- Have to fill in for absent or non-productive workers; - Feel resentful of victimized workers needing time off; - Try to "protect" co-workers from unwanted phone calls, visits, etc.; - Be completely unaware of how to intervene, often feeling helpless and distracted from their work; - Fear for their own safety.

-According to the Ontario Women's Directorate, the estimated economic costs of domestic violence to health, criminal justice, social services and lost productivity range in the billions of dollars in a single
+According to the survey conducted by the CLC and Western University, Canadian employers lose some \$77.9 million annually owing to direct and indirect impacts of domestic violence.
+According to the Ontario Women's Directorate, the estimated economic costs of domestic violence to health, criminal justice, social services plus lost productivity range in the billions of dollars in a single year.